dtgritman/Flixtras/README.md

 ### 0.0.3

 - Volume increments are now a dropdown menu
+- Overlay opacity can be changed
-- Opacity of overlay can be changed
+- Overlay position can be changed
 - More menu layout fixes

 ### 0.0.2